procszoo/procszoo/README.md

 [baseimage-docker](https://github.com/phusion/baseimage-docker).
 Thanks a lot, you guys.

-Procszoo does not require new version Python and Linux kernel.
-We support RHEL 6/CentOS 6.
+Procszoo does not require new version Python (but we support python3, too) and Linux kernel.

 ## Try It
 ---------